TSXV: HELI OTCQX: FHELF FRA: 2MC

 • Historically active oil & gas exploration area with attractive helium levels across Trend.

-• Additional drill locations and exploration upside potential across 100%-owned land base.
+• 15 additional multi-zone, multi-commodity prospective drill locations and exploration upside potential across 100%-owned land base.

-• 25,000+ acres of new exploration land acquired, contiguous with existing helium and oil discoveries.
+• 25,000+ acres of new exploration land acquired Summer ‘22, contiguous with existing helium and oil discoveries.

 our4